denoland/docs/runtime/fundamentals/http_server.md

 - The response body is greater than 64 bytes.

-When the response body is compressed, Deno will set the Content-Encoding header to reflect the encoding as well as ensure the Vary header is adjusted or added to indicate what request headers affected the response.
+When the response body is compressed, Deno will set the Content-Encoding header to reflect the encoding, as well as ensure the Vary header is adjusted or added to indicate which request headers affected the response.

-When is compression skipped?
-In addition to the logic above, there are a few other reasons why a response won’t be compressed automatically:
+In addition to the logic above, there are a few reasons why a response **won’t** be compressed automatically:

 - The response contains a `Content-Encoding` header.
 This indicates your server has done some form of encoding already.